LEilts/RTutorBuildingCodes/README.md

 This package constitutes an interactive R problem set based on the RTutor package (https://github.com/skranz/RTutor).

 Grant D. Jacobsen and Matthew J. Kotchen evaluate in their paper "ARE BUILDING CODES EFFECTIVE AT SAVING ENERGY?
-EVIDENCE FROM RESIDENTIAL BILLING DATA IN FLORIDA" (2010) the actual effects of building codes on residential energy consumption.
-The main finding is that the tightening of the building code leads to a 4 percent and 6 percent reduction of electricity and natural gas consumption, respectively.
+EVIDENCE FROM RESIDENTIAL BILLING DATA IN FLORIDA" (2013) the actual effects of building codes on residential energy consumption.
+Their main finding is that a tightening of the building energy code in the year 2002 is associated with a 4 percent and 6 percent reduction in electricity and natural gas consumption of residences in Gainesville, respectively.
-In this problem set you will reproduce the main findings, practice R programming and learn about econometric methods.
+In this problem set you will reproduce the main findings, practice in R programming and learn about some econometric methods.

-You can download the article from the following page: http://www.nber.org/papers/w16194.
+You can download the article from the following page: http://www.mitpressjournals.org/doi/abs/10.1162/REST_a_00243#.WO3sjvnyjIU.

 ## 1. Installation